darrenj/me/manager-readme.md

 - I have a strong bias for action.
 I believe progress is made by getting things into users' hands quickly so expect me to push on opportunities to enable this, especially when faced with a long delivery timescale.
 I may even jump-in and help prove out a technical point to help.
 This helps me validate my thinking at times and hopefully helps connect dots and move things forward.
 - I am a strong proponent of how tooling (including LLM powered engineering tools) can help us ship product faster and with a higher quality bar.
 It's not a question of **IF** but **WHAT** we will use the tooling for today and keep an open mind about tomorrow.
 I have hands-on experience and will actively test and suggest ways to incorporate this in a safe and sensible manner.
 - It's totally fine to say "I don't know", in fact encouraged!
 But I do expect curiosity and initiative to go find out and let me know how I can support
+- I'll often have strong opinions, typically based on experience across many different products and technologies over the years.
+I strive however to not lead with these and instead listen and *totally* open to different ideas.
+Please feel free to disagree or counter them!
 - I love data and will often ask for metrics to support decisions
 - I get excited about technical details and might dive deep, it's **not** that I don't trust you, I'm just curious!
 - End-to-end Observability across the whole product is a fundamental, non-negotiable principle for me.
 I had my fingers burnt many years ago when inheriting a complex, mission critical product suffering from significant operational issues that had almost no telemetry!